CMC-QCL/mentor-handbook/handbook_19.md

 ---
 # Welcome Letter
-Welcome Letter
+Welcome Letter\
-Subject: Welcome QCL Mentor
+Subject: Welcome QCL Mentor\
-Murty and Sunak Quantitative and Computing Lab Claremont Mckenna College
+Murty and Sunak Quantitative and Computing Lab\
+Claremont Mckenna College

 Hello,

 Welcome to the Murty and Suak Quantitative Land Computing Lab (QCL).
-Your contribution to QCL is crucial to spread quantitative and computational skills as integral part of CMC’s premier culture.\
+Your contribution to QCL is crucial to spread quantitative and computational skills as integral part of CMC’s premier culture.<br/>

-As a QCL mentor for a given academic year, you will be asked to provide one-on-one mentorship for your peers in variety of quantitative and computational topics.\
+As a QCL mentor for a given academic year, you will be asked to provide one-on-one mentorship for your peers in variety of quantitative and computational topics.<br/>

-We encourage you to read this document carefully as it sets the standard for your role, standards and expectations.\
+We encourage you to read this document carefully as it sets the standard for your role, standards and expectations.<br/>

 Again, welcome to QCL.
-We look forward to supporting you as you partake in CMC’s quantitative and computational culture.\
+We look forward to supporting you as you partake in CMC’s quantitative and computational culture.<br/>

-Jeho Park, Ph.D.<br/>
+Jeho Park, Ph.D.
 Director, The Murty Sunak Quantitative and Computing Lab\
 Visiting Assistant Professor, Mathematical Sciences\
 XSEDE Campus Champion\